-In May 2023, the U.S. Preventive Services Task Force issued a newly revised recommendation that women should begin mammograms at age 40.
-This was a major change to its previous recommendation that women under 50 should not have routine screening mammograms unless they are in a high-risk category.
-The latest recommendation also recommends that screening take place every other year through age 74.
+In April 2024, the U.S. Preventive Services Task Force issued a finalized recommendation that women should begin mammograms at age 40 (first issued as a draft in May 2023).
+This was a major change to its previous recommendation that women under 50 should not have routine screening mammograms unless in a high-risk category.

 Factors linked to increased risk of breast cancer